* Dalian iron ore wobbles amid speculation risks warning

 By Enrico Dela Cruz

-MANILA, March 17 (Reuters) - Benchmark steel futures in China dropped on Tuesday, retreating from a near two-month high hit in the previous session, as fears worsened over the coronavirus pandemic and its impact on the world economy.
+MANILA, March 17 (Reuters) - Benchmark steel futures in China pulled back on Tuesday after hitting near two-month highs in the previous session on rising worries over the coronavirus pandemic and its impact on the world economy.

 Border closures and travel bans worldwide have intensified as the virus spreads at a breakneck pace, feeding a steady rise in new infections and deaths.
 In China, where local transmission of the disease has slowed, authorities are struggling to control new infections from abroad.